 Look at the big financial picture as well as reselling.

 Whether you’re considering a renovation of an apartment or a house, think about total cost including renovation ––, not just the purchase price.
 Compare the listing to similar properties in the neighborhood in which you’re buying.

 Pull real costs together and not merely approximate numbers.
 Add your purchase price along with average renovation prices, as well as architectural fees.
 Then, compare this sum to prices of other apartments with the same square footage in buildings with comparable amenities.

 Tip: Ask yourself these questions:

 If I had to sell the unit shortly after the renovation is finished, would I be able to get within ten percent of my asking price?
 And, would the asking price need to be higher than market value?

 This is one of the most expensive areas to upgrade.
-The average kitchen remodel is about $22,000, according to HomeAdvisor.
+The average kitchen remodel costs about $26,000.
 You can spend much more, of course.
 There is a good reason for the high price tag and desire to spruce it up since you spend a lot of time in the kitchen.
 Not only do you cook there, but it is also the place party guests tend to congregate (it is typically near the food).

 You want your kitchen to look appealing while also keeping in mind that it should be functional.